Fernando-A-Rocha/mta-mod-downloader/README.md

 Mods are defined in `meta.xml` under `<mods>`.
 Mods are organized in categories (each has a unique name) that will be displayed in the GUI.

 The mod files need to exist in the server.
-This script is responsible for adding the file nodes to the meta.xml automatically, so you don't have to.
+This script is responsible for adding the `<file src='...'>` nodes to the meta.xml automatically, so you don't have to.

 Each mod has the following attributes: